banmepls/Automobile-Configuration-Platform/README.md

 ### Phase 4: Integration and Testing
 - Integrate the frontend and backend components.
 - Test the application for bugs, performance issues, and security vulnerabilities.
-- Gather feedback from the client and make necessary adjustments.

 ### Phase 5: Deployment
 - Containerize the application using Docker.